socialincome-san/public/recipients_app/README.md

 - Copy file `./.vscode/launch.json.example` and rename it to `./.vscode/launch.json`
-  - Replace the value "FILL IN SENTRY URL" after "SENTRY_URL=" with the real Sentry url to be able to use Sentry
+  - Replace the value "FILL IN SENTRY URL" after "SENTRY_URL=" with the real Sentry url to be able to use Sentry.
+If you do not prive a Sentry Url, no issues will be reported to Sentry but you can still run the app.
+    To get the real Sentry url see [here](https://social-income.sentry.io/settings/projects/si-mobileapp/keys/) under "DSN".
   - Decide which flavor and backend environment you want to use and change it if necessary.
 - Open `recipients_app` project folder in vsCode